 Notebooks and pens for daily homework and journaling.
 Noodle is going to teach us all about writing amazing acronyms.

 Art supplies.
 Paper to draw on if you have a preference, markers, colored pencils, crayons.
 There will be some art supplies at the Retreat Lodge, but you may also bring your own.
 (No glitter!!)

 Your favorite night-night story.
 Miss Kathy might chose a few to read to the kids.

 Toys or stuffies for your littles to play with, things for your teens, or your opposite gendered insiders.
 Every insider is welcome, and can be comfortable, and feels included.

 Games to play.
 Board games, indoor games, outdoor games, card games.
 Many games will be provided, but if you have a favorite to share, bring it!

 Snacks.
 Snacks to share or not (or to hide from the Irises - who love snacks LOL)

 Sodas.
 If you are addicted to Diet Pepsi, (like Iris), bring extra.
 Let the Diet Pepsi vs Diet Coke wars continue!
 If you are addicted to these sugary drinks, bring your own stash.
 We will provide some drinks, but not enough for those of you who need soda all day, all day, all day.

 You can bring a tech device.
 Computer, iPad, phone, etc. Plan to secure your devices with a locked bag or locked backpack.
 Bring your own lock.
 There is no safe.
-Yes, there is wifi.
-However, the wifi might not be awesome, and the house wifi may have trouble supporting 15-20 people on their phones at once.
+Yes, there is Wi-Fi.
+However, the Wi-Fi in the mountains will not be awesome, and the house Wi-Fi may have trouble supporting 15-20 people on their phones at once.